- Cold Headed/Machined

 - Wire Forms

 Components that make your products work

-WCS Industries is your one-stop source for specialty fasteners and engineered components, utilizing multi-station cold heading, multi-spindle screw machining and CNC & secondary machining.
+WCS Industries is your one-stop source for specialty fasteners, cold headed and machined parts, and engineered components, utilizing multi-station cold heading, multi-spindle screw machining and CNC & secondary machining.

 By blending cold forming technology including heading, threading and systematic tool forming designs with secondary machining, WCS Industries has a unique capability to engineer and manufacture long term, cost effective solutions for our customers.
 Cold forming, commonly known as cold heading, is a process with cost, quality and performance advantages as it typically results in a much higher material yield, higher run rates, and superior material properties compared to machining.

 Our cold forming process produces parts at room temperature by forging the material past its elastic limits resulting in a new shape.
 Cold heading takes wire from a coil, cuts it to a precise length, then progressively forms the blank through multiple dies and punches.
 This produces one finished product per machine cycle.
 Through this process it is possible to produce complex precision parts at high speed with little or no material waste.